a11yproject/a11yproject.com/README.md

-    rake build        # Build site with Jekyll rake check_links  # Check links for site already running on localhost:4000 rake clean        # Clean up generated site rake server       # Start server with --auto rake check        # Check
+    rake build        # Build site with Jekyll rake check_links  # Check links for site already running on localhost:4000 rake clean        # Clean up generated site rake server       # Start the server
+    rake check        # Check if site will run on Github pages

 **Local Server**

 Trigger the local server by executing the ``rake server`` task.
 Your local copy will now be accessible at `http://localhost:4000`.
-You should see a message thats says ``INFO  WEBrick::HTTPServer#start: pid=62675 port=4000`` which means your local copy can now be found at ``port 4000 ``.